 Do we make our lives look so much better online than they are in real life, that we deny ourselves the compassion and support that we need from those around us?
 And worse, do we contribute to the trend for digital perfection that makes us feel insecure?

-It is a tricky business striking the right balance with what to share online.
-Concerns over security, privacy, and judgement on the one hand, but on the other the desire to connect, to be seen, and to create a personal brand.
+It is a tricky business striking the right balance with what to share publicly.
+Concerns over security, privacy, and judgement on the one hand, but on the other the desire to connect and to be seen.
 Sometimes when we are going through something big, whether good or bad, it’s hard to believe that people around us can’t just tell.
 But that’s the thing; people generally believe what we share about ourselves.
 Why would we lie?
 It’s not like people are telepathic.

 In a job interview, if we say we are skilled in project management, they believe we are skilled in project management.
 They take us at our word.
 If we are at a restaurant and tell the waiter we don’t eat meat, they wouldn’t question it.
 So why don’t we apply the same logic in general life?
 If we paint our online selves as shiny, happy, and content, posting only the good stuff and none of the bad, then people will believe we are shiny, happy, and content.
 Sometimes we are and we are just sharing that joy with the world.
 But sometimes we aren’t.
 Sometimes we need a kind word or a friendly ear.

 There is an etiquette to what is socially acceptable to share online.
 We seem to be altogether comfortable with airing controversial views about the world, politics, art, culture, and what other people are doing, but less comfortable to share the difficulties in our own lives.
 Maybe it seems inappropriate.
 Maybe it feels indulgent.
 But why?
 How and when did we decide it is unacceptable to be frank about what we are feeling and what we need?